 The Most In-Demand Jobs Right Now

-Based on global LinkedIn data on all premium job posts in July and August.
+Based on global LinkedIn data on all premium job posts in August and September.
 The most in-demand jobs are those with the highest number of job posts.
-The jobs with the fastest-growing demand are those with the biggest percentage growth in the number of job posts, from July 2020 to August 2020; jobs with fewer than 500 job posts in July were excluded.
+The jobs with the fastest-growing demand are those with the biggest percentage growth in the number of job posts, from August 2020 to September 2020; jobs with fewer than 500 job posts in August were excluded.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.